-9.6 MISSED APPOINTMENTS
+9.7 MISSED APPOINTMENTS

-Failure to keep a scheduled appointment with Columbia Housing will result in termination of the process for eligibility and removal of the application from the waiting list.
+Failure to keep a scheduled appointment with the Columbia Housing Authority will result in termination of the process for eligibility and removal of the application from the waiting list.

-Columbia Housing will allow the family to reschedule for good cause.
+The Columbia Housing Authority will allow the family to reschedule for good cause.
 Generally, no more than one opportunity will be given to reschedule without good cause.
-When good cause exists for missing an appointment, Columbia Housing will work closely with the family to find a more suitable time.
+When good cause exists for missing an appointment, the Columbia Housing Authority will work closely with the family to find a more suitable time.
 Applicants will be offered the right to an informal review after being removed from the waiting list.
-Request for a hearing must be in writing and submitted within thirty (30) days from the date of the notice of removal.

-9.7 NOTIFICATION OF NEGATIVE ACTIONS
+9.8 NOTIFICATION OF NEGATIVE ACTIONS

-When an applicant is notified in writing by CH of an appointment or request for information, they will be given a time and date to make the appointment or to bring in the requested information.
+When an applicant is notified in writing by the CHA of an appointment or request for information, they will be given a time and elate to make the appointment or to bring in the requested information.
 They will also be advised that failure to meet said requirements will result in removal from the Waiting List.

-If an applicant claims that their failure to respond to a request for information or updates was caused by a disability, Columbia Housing will verify that there is in fact a disability, and the disability caused the failure to respond and provide a reasonable accommodation.
+If an applicant claims that their failure to respond to a request for information or updates was caused by a disability, the Columbia Housing Authority will verify that there is in fact a disability and the disability caused the failure to respond, and provide a reasonable accommodation.
 An example of a reasonable accommodation would be to reinstate the applicant on the waiting list based on the date and time of the original application.